Buffalo Chicken Cauliflower Rice Bowl (Video)

 - Heat the oil over medium-high heat in a large non-stick frying pan or wok.
 I used my new Green Pan Wok (affiliate link), which worked perfectly.

 - Add the garlic cloves and saute about 30 seconds (just until you smell garlic) and then discard the garlic.
 (Don’t let it brown or the oil will taste bitter.)

 - Add the cauliflower and stir-fry until the cauliflower is starting to get tender, about 4 minutes (or a little longer if you want it more well done.)

 - Season cauliflower well with salt and fresh-ground black pepper, then turn off the heat and stir in the sliced green onions.

-- To serve, put about one-fourth of the cauliflower rice in a serving bowl, top with a generous spoonful of the buffalo chicken and some sauce, and sprinkle with crumbled blue cheese.
+- To serve, put about one-sixth of the cauliflower rice in a serving bowl, top with a generous spoonful of the buffalo chicken and some sauce, and sprinkle with crumbled blue cheese.
+Serve hot.